luo-y3/zen-respite.nvim/README.md

 }
 ```
 #NOTICE
-Change theme name from zen-resprte to zen-sight
+Change theme name from zen-respite to zen-sight

 ## License